mattr21/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. .forEach alters the original array while .map creates a new one.

 2. What is the difference between a function and a method?
+A method is a function inside an object.

 3. What is closure?
+When a nested function has access to it's parent function's variables.

 4. Describe the four rules of the 'this' keyword.
+  Window/Global Binding = the context of 'this' when it's not tied to anything.
+It's context is the global scope and in the browser that's the window

+  Implicit Binding = the context of 'this' when it's tied to a specific object using dot notation.
+'This' refers to the specific object it's tied to (left of the dot in the invocation).

+  New Binding = the context of 'this' when it's tied to a new object created off a constructor function.

+  Explicit Binding = the context of 'this' when we override the object it's attached to with dot notation and give it a new object with .call/.apply/.bind

 5. Why do we need super() in an extended class?
+To inherit from the parent.

 ## Project Set up